-Customers who take time to contact their water company are rare, and they must be listened to, says Jo Osborn, head of communications at South East Water.
+Customers who take time to contact their water company are rare, and they must be listened to.

 On average households spend around nine minutes a year* thinking about their utilities – that’s not long to make an impression, good or bad.
 If part of those nine minutes is spent contacting their water company because they are frustrated with the service, when this is handled well we can use that contact to turn an angry customer into an advocate.

 It’s human nature to want to be listened to and have conversations.
 We must take the time to listen to our customers, but then go further, give them feedback and talk about what we do.
 This is when a relationship develops and we can work together for mutual goals.